 First, we are aware we don’t know everything and are always looking for feedback and suggestions.
-At the end of the day in whatever form it takes Recovery Innovations for Pursuing Peer Leadership and Empowerment will be here to serve our peer recovery community.
-It only seems right that the entirety of our community can offer their thoughts and share their views.
+At the end of the day one of our goals is to remain fluid enough to adapt to the needs of the peer recovery community.
+Since Recovery Innovations for Pursuing Peer Leadership and Empowerment wishes to serve this community, it is only right that the entirety of population should be able to express their thoughts and share their views.

 Recovery Innovations for Pursuing Peer Leadership and Empowerment